italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

     - It MUST be an HTTPS URL that uniquely identifies the PID/(Q)EAA Issuer.
 The Wallet Instance MUST verify that this value matches the PID/(Q)EAA Issuer where it has requested the credential.
     - [:rfc:`9068`], `[RFC7519, Section 4.1.1] <https://www.iana.org/go/rfc7519>`_.
   * - **sub**
-    - It identifies the subject of the JWT.
-It MUST be of type *pairwise*.
+    - It identifies the principal that is the subject of the JWT.
+It MUST be set to the value of the ``sub`` field in the PID/(Q)EAA SD-JWT-VC.
     - [:rfc:`9068`], [:rfc:`7519`] and [`OpenID.Core#SubjectIDTypes <https://openid.net/specs/openid-connect-core-1_0.html#SubjectIDTypes>`_].
   * - **client_id**
     - MUST be set to the *jwk* value in the *cnf* parameter inside the Wallet Instance Attestation.